 It is worth highlighting that from time to time the Brazilian government discusses the possibility of softening these restrictions.
-Currently, there is another bill of law that is being discussed by the National Congress, which, if approved, will ease the restrictions for foreign investors to invest in rural land in Brazil.8 Recently, the Brazilian government enacted Law No. 13,986, which expressly allows foreigners to use fiduciary sales of rural properties as collateral to any kind of secured obligations.
-In addition, the Law allows foreign entities or persons to become owners of rural properties as a result of foreclosure of the aforementioned collateral.
+In April 2020, the Brazilian government enacted Law No. 13,986, which expressly allows foreigners to use fiduciary sales of rural properties as collateral to any kind of secured obligations.
+In addition, Law No. 13,986 allows foreign entities or persons to become owners of rural properties as a result of foreclosure of the aforementioned collateral.
 There are basically no restrictions for foreign investment in urban properties.